Hello Planning Mashers!

 I also really like the pastel colors used for tracking the moods.

-Oh and if you’ve never used a mood tracker or not sure why you can need one, be sure to read my post Why You Need To Use A Mood Tracker In Your Bullet Journal.
+Oh and if you’ve never used a mood tracker or are not sure why you can need one, be sure to read my post Why You Need To Use A Mood Tracker In Your Bullet Journal.

 Such a cozy winter-themed weekly.